fullscale180/asm2arm/README.md

 Those hash tables representing the resources are appended to an array, later turned into a template by serialized to JSON, and written to a file.

 The template creates 3 or 4 files depending on the existence of VM agent extensions.
 Those are all placed in the directory specified by OutputFileFolder parameter.
 The files are:
-1. `<OutputFileNameBase>-setup.json`: This file represents the resources that are needed to be prepared before the VM is cloned, and potentially be the same for any subsequent VMs (we do not maintain state between subsequent runs, but since a storage account needs to be provisioned before a blob copy operation happens, which is done imperatively, it was only logical to group like resources into one)
+1. `<ServiceName>-<VMName>-setup<optional timestamp>.json`: This file represents the resources that are needed to be prepared before the VM is cloned, and potentially be the same for any subsequent VMs (we do not maintain state between subsequent runs, but since a storage account needs to be provisioned before a blob copy operation happens, which is done imperatively, it was only logical to group like resources into one)
-2. `<OutputFileNameBase>-deploy.json`: Contains the template for the VM
+2. `<ServiceName>-<VMName>-deploy<optional timestamp>.json`: Contains the template for the VM
-3. `<OutputFileNameBase>-parameters.json`: Contains the actual parameters passed to the templates
+3. `<ServiceName>-<VMName>-parameters<optional timestamp>.json`: Contains the actual parameters passed to the templates
-4. `<OutputFileNameBase>-setextensions.json`: a set of PowerShell commandlets to be run for setting the VM agent extensions.
+4. `<ServiceName>-<VMName>-setextensions<optional timestamp>.json`: a set of PowerShell commandlets to be run for setting the VM agent extensions.
+4. `<ServiceName>-<VMName>-copydisks<optional timestamp>.json`: a set of PowerShell commandlets to be run for copying disk blobs, if CopyDisks option is specified.

-If the -Deploy flag is set, after generating the files, the cmdlet then deploys the <OutputFileNameBase>-setup.json template, copies the source VM disk blobs if the DiskAction parameter is set to CopyDisks and then deploys the <OutputFileNameBase>-deploy.json template, using the <OutputFileNameBase>-parameters.json file for parameters.
+If the -Deploy flag is set, after generating the files, the cmdlet then deploys the <ServiceName>-<VMName>-setup.json template, copies the source VM disk blobs if the DiskAction parameter is set to CopyDisks and then deploys the <ServiceName>-<VMName>-deploy.json template, using the <ServiceName>-<VMName>-parameters.json file for parameters.
 Once the deployment of the VM is done, if there is an imperative script (for VM agent extensions), the script is executed.

 ### Network details
 The cmdlet's intent is not to clone the ASM network settings to ARM.
 It utilizes the networking facilities in a way that is the most convenient for cloning the VM itself.
 Here is what happens on different conditions: